brminnick/LayoutChildAddedRepro/README.md

   stackLayout.Children.Add(new BoxView()); // `ChildAdded` does not fire }

-// Event Handler Does Not Execute because `ChildAdded` does not fire async void HandleChildAdded(object sender, ElementEventArgs e) => await DisplayAlert("Child Added", $"Added a {e.Element.GetType().FullName}", "OK");
+// This Event Handler Does Not Execute because `ChildAdded` does not fire async void HandleChildAdded(object sender, ElementEventArgs e) => await DisplayAlert("Child Added", $"Added a {e.Element.GetType().FullName}", "OK");
 ```